The Brussels Times

-The Brussels Times is an English-language Belgian news website and magazine, headquartered at Avenue Louise in Brussels.
+The Brussels Times is an English-language Belgian news website, and magazine, headquartered at Avenue Louise in Brussels.
 It was founded in 1965.

-It serves Belgium, particularly covering Brussels and many European countries.
-It originates from The Brussels Times newspaper, which was established back in 1965 and now has the largest readership of any English-language media in Belgium.
+It serves Belgium, particularly covering Belgium and many European countries.
+It originates from The Brussels Times newspaper, which was established back in 1965.
+It is now the largest news outlet targeting the expat community in Belgium.

 The media is owned by BXL Connect.

 The digital site has a soft paywall and the print magazine is sold in shops and available for subscription.

 History

 The Brussels Times was founded in 1965 as a broadsheet newspaper.
 In 2014, the media and brand was revived with a new design and strategy adapted for the digital age.
+Articles published by The Brussels Times detailing racism or homophobia incidents in Belgium were picked up by PinkNews in 2019, by Anadolu Agency in 2023, and by Maeil Business Newspaper in August 2024.